QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 kernel-qubes-vm-3.18.17-4.pvops.qubes.x86_64
 ~~~

-If you want more recent version (but not so tested), you can check
+If you want more recent version, you can check `qubes-dom0-unstable` repository.
+As the name suggest, keep in
-`qubes-dom0-unstable` repository - Qubes team put there such packages.
-Keep in
-mind that those packages (as the name suggests) may be less stable than the
+mind that those packages may be less stable than the default ones.
-default one.

 Checking available versions in `qubes-dom0-unstable` repository:

 ~~~
-[marmarek@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-dom0-unstable --action=list kernel-qubes-vm
+[user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-dom0-unstable --action=list kernel-qubes-vm
 Using sys-firewall as UpdateVM to download updates for Dom0; this may take some time...
 Running command on VM: 'sys-firewall'...
 Loaded plugins: langpacks, post-transaction-actions, yum-qubes-hooks